cakephp/cakephp/README.md

 </p>

-[CakePHP](https://cakephp.org) is a rapid development framework for PHP which uses commonly known design patterns like Associative Data Mapping, Front Controller, and MVC.
+[CakePHP](https://cakephp.org) is a rapid development framework for PHP which uses commonly known design patterns like Associative Data set Mapping, Front Controller, and MVC.
 Our primary goal is to provide a structured framework that enables PHP users at all levels to rapidly develop robust web applications, without any loss to flexibility.